Combination Therapy for Acute Lymphoblastic Leukemia

 The trial does not specify if you need to stop taking your current medications, but it does allow for some prior treatments like one dose of certain chemotherapy drugs or steroids.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the drug combination therapy for acute lymphoblastic leukemia?
+What is the effectiveness track record for this combination therapy in treating acute lymphoblastic leukemia?

 Seth E. Karol, MD